webplatform/docs/html/elements/hr/index.md

 |DOM_interface=dom/HTMLHRElement
 |Content=The '''hr''' (for horizontal rule) element (&lt;hr&gt;) represents a paragraph-level thematic break in text.

-The <hr> tag, whilst historically used as a horizontal rule or section break is now used more for thematic breaks, such as separating different topics within a section of prose, or between scenes in a novel.
+The (&lt;hr&gt;) tag, whilst historically used as a horizontal rule or section break is now used more for thematic breaks, such as separating different topics within a section of prose, or between scenes in a novel.
 }}
 {{Examples_Section
 |Not_required=No